Leafwing-Studios/fop-rules/docs/character-options/species/undead.md

 |  5   | I embrace it as part of a rebellious aesthetic.            |
 |  6   | I love to play spooky pranks on small children.            |

 **Blindsight:** Lacking eyeballs, you can no longer see in the usual fashion.
 Instead, you gain an innate awareness of the 6 tiles around your skull as if you could see in bright light.
-Within this radius, you are immune to the blinded condition and light and heavy shroud effects.
-Outside of this radius, you are treated as if you were suffering from the blinded condition.
+Within this radius, you are immune to the blinded ailment and light and heavy shroud effects.
+Outside of this radius, you are treated as if you were suffering from the blinded ailment.

 **Detachable:** You may detach and reattach parts of your body at will, controlling them freely so long as they are within 6 tiles of your skull.
 In combat: